fatboystring/csv_generator/README.md

 - 0.8: Support for django 2.0 and python 3.6
 - 0.8.1: Support for django 2.1, 2.2 and python 3.7, 3.8
 - 0.8.2: Fix regression where form would not instantiate correctly in django admin
+- 0.9.0: Ensure content type options in admin forms are ordered by model name.
+Allow attribute values to be overridden at a global level.